US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 This can be done manually or via a tag manager like Google Tag Manager.

-We dramatically increased the complexity of our solution to meet current US state laws’ requirements, including what comes next.
+We significantly increased the complexity of our solution to meet current US state laws’ requirements, including what comes next.